LABORA-INF-UFG/A2C-LoVQI/README.md

 #### Pre-requisites

-Make sure that your system has these pre-requisites.
+Make sure that your system has these prerequisites.
 If not, install them using the following commands:

    ```bash
         # update the system